An Architect’s Guide to Salesforce Integration

 What do we mean by Salesforce integration?

-Salesforce integration is a term that can mean quite a few things to different people depending on your background.
+Salesforce integration is a term that can mean quite a few things to different people, depending on their background.
 However, to help set the stage, think of integration as the connection between two systems.
-That includes connecting Salesforce organizations to other apps and tools or even other Salesforce organizations so that data transfers back and forth.
+That includes connecting Salesforce organizations to other apps and tools or even other Salesforce organizations to transfer data back and forth.

-Integration is typically achieved through a Salesforce connector built by a third-party (such as Unito) or built by your organization.
+Integration is typically achieved through a Salesforce connector built by a third party (such as Unito) or built by your organization.
 A custom Salesforce connector can be built using the Salesforce API.
-This requires deep technical knowledge, so this article won’t be describing how to build your own custom Salesforce connector.
+This requires deep technical knowledge, so this article won’t describe how to build your own custom Salesforce connector.

 A graphic showing the Salesforce integration and automation process.